Lumière d’été

 Although a few earlier allegories had characterized the German occupiers as devils or villains, most of the anti-Nazi French films of this period focused on French society itself, not only because that was prudent, but also because it was useful.
 By addressing internal divisions within France, they called for greater national unity or reminded audiences of French values.
 Lumière d’été is in the same mold, avoiding direct reference to Nazis or to Germany except in the alleged appearance of an eagle in the sky, merely acknowledging their presence.
 One of the dam workers keeps trying to shoot the eagle, but so far without success.
 Instead, the characters and settings map onto three main sectors of French society, with a few nuanced particulars mixed in.
 The movie alternates between three distinct worlds around the remote mountain valley: the Guardian Angel Hotel, Château Cabrière, and the dam.

 The Guardian Angel Hotel is an elegant crystal palace perched all by itself on a bare mountainside.
-Its proprietor Cri-Cri keeps a giant Victorian bird cage in her office whose turrets and thin latticework exaggerate the hotel’s features to the point of resembling a castle, exposing her affinity to the aristocracy.
+Its proprietor Cri-Cri keeps in her office a giant Victorian bird cage whose turrets and thin latticework exaggerate the hotel’s features to the point of resembling a castle, exposing her affinity to the aristocracy.
 The hotel is run by and for the bourgeoisie, with conservative guests like Monsieur Martinet who considers the Eiffel Tower a modernist abomination.
 Cri-Cri is an aging ballerina in love with the noble Patrice and jealous of his interest in Michèle.
 Her alliterative name, like Nina in La nuit fantastique, links her to Coco Chanel, the wealthiest person in France at the time, who notoriously fraternized with Nazis, and whom French loyalists considered a traitor.
 The hotel and its regular guests come across as affected and out of touch, like the opportunistic bourgeoisie who were willing to work with the Nazis.

 Château Cabrière is a fairy tale world with gardens, towers, spacious halls, fountains, and a masked ball.
 Its lord is Patrice, whose name suggests the patriciate, the heirs to France’s nobility.
 Since the French Revolution the aristocracy itself no longer dominated France, but the ideological heirs to royalist politics, the conservatives nostalgic for the ancien régime, were still numerous, and they were the class who supported the invading Germans most enthusiastically.
 Patrice’s fondness for rifles and riding uniforms gives him the bearing of a Nazi, and his history of murder would remind viewers of fascists, but French audiences would probably recognize him as a homegrown Nazi sympathizer.
 Fascists were famous for their bad taste, and when Roland proposes painting the château’s salon all white, Patrice declares that it would be a masterpiece.